On Sidorenko's conjecture for determinants and Gaussian Markov random fields: Totally positive of order

-\begin{proof} We will show that $y_G(u,v)>0$ for every $x$ in the interval $(0,\frac{1}{\Delta-1})$ for all $(u,v)\in E(G)$.
+\begin{proof}[Proof of Theorem~\ref{B is M-matrix}] We will show that $y_G(u,v)>0$ for every $x$ in the interval $(0,\frac{1}{\Delta-1})$ for all $(u,v)\in E(G)$.
 Suppose for contradiction that it is not true and consider a counterexample with smallest possible number of edges.